home-assistant/home-assistant.io/source/_components/sensor.zoneminder.markdown

 ---

-The `zoneminder` sensor platform let you monitor the current state of your zoneminder install including the number of events and the current state of the cameras.
+The `zoneminder` sensor platform let you monitor the current state of your ZoneMinder install including the number of events and the current state of the cameras.

 <p class='note'>
 You must have the [ZoneMinder component](/components/zoneminder/) configured to use those sensors.